 (2) Procedural aspects

-Procedures for data collection and information management include event detection, parameter recording, post-event analysis, quality control, and making such data available at national and global scales [Hong Kong, China, Secretariat clarification].
+Procedures for data collection and information management include event detection, parameter recording, post-event analysis, quality control, and making such data available at national and global scales.

 After the event onset, the UUID, and related parameters, including the Event Identifier, Originator, Record Creation, Event start, and Event Type, are to be recorded.
 The Event end, spatial area, description, and UUIDs of related events are all entered at or before the time of record closure.
 The event record is to be quality-controlled on the accuracy, linkages, and format before setting the status parameter to be completed.